lagom/lagom/docs/manual/common/concepts/APIOverview.md

     Provides event-sourced persistent entities for services that store data.
 Command Query Responsibility Segregation (CQRS) read-side support is provided as well.
 Lagom manages the distribution of persisted entities across a cluster of nodes, enabling sharding and horizontal scaling.
 Cassandra is provided as a database out-of-the-box, but other DBs are supported.

-## Serialization

-Lagom's recommended serialization format is JSON.
-The default engine used for JSON serialization and deserialization is [Jackson](https://github.com/FasterXML/jackson).

-Other serialization formats are also supported.